rogerjdeangelis/utl_soapbox_001_classic_sas_and_the_programmer/README.md

 # utl_soapbox_001_classic_sas_and_the_programmer
 Classic SAS and the Programmer.
 Classic SAS product differentiators.
 ASSUMPTIONS: PROGRAMMERS SAS and three products.
-Output DLLs or exes are not required.
+Output DLLs or exes are not supported.

     ```  SOAPBOX_001: Classic SAS and the Programmer.
 Classic SAS product differentiators.                                                                            ```
     ```                                                                                                                                                               ```